 Once all your current classes are completed, you must request an official copy of your transcript be sent to: Office of Undergraduate Admissions, Rochester Institute of Technology, 60 Lomb Memorial Drive, Rochester, NY 14623-5604.

 All entering students should request a FINAL transcript (indicating date of graduation) be sent to RIT as soon as it becomes available.
 Registration may be delayed until this is received.
 For TRANSFER students, if you will receive a degree prior to enrollment at RIT, final transcripts must indicate receipt of the degree.

-If you have taken AP, and/or college courses in high school, please request that your official test scores and/or transcripts are sent to the Office of Undergraduate Admissions so that your coursework may be evaluated for transfer credit.
+If you have taken AP and/or college courses in high school, please request your official test scores and/or transcripts be sent to the Office of Undergraduate Admissions so your course work may be evaluated for transfer credit.

-You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Bucks balances, course schedules, and grades by logging into eServices.
+You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Bucks balances, course schedules, and grades by logging into rit.edu/eservices.

 If you are unable to attend RIT in the term you have been admitted, you may be able to defer your admission to a future term.
 Please contact Undergraduate Admissions at 585-475-6631 or email@example.com for more information.

 The information provided in the guide below will help you as you plan for your arrival at RIT.